-Customer retention is extremely important, especially considering the fact that as cannabis becomes more widely accepted and more dispensaries open their doors, there will be a lot more customers with a lot more choices and churn can pose a huge risk to achieving business goals in the cannabis industry.
-Making sure existing customers become loyal customers at your dispensary is a must because according to Bain and Co., studies show that a 5% increase in customer retention rates can increase a companies profitability by 75% according to Bain and Co.
+Customer retention is extremely important, especially considering that as cannabis becomes more widely accepted and more dispensaries open their doors, there will be many more customers with a lot more choices.
+Making sure existing customers become loyal customers at your dispensary is a must.
+In fact, a 5% increase in customer retention rates can increase a company’s profitability by 75% according to Bain and Co.

 While striving to improve the customer experience at your cannabis dispensary through customer reviews and customer surveys with Budtender is no doubt important for your overall customer retention marketing strategy, so is having an effective loyalty program.

 Unfortunately, marijuana dispensary loyalty programs in Canada aren’t quite as straightforward as they are in the United States.
 While both countries have a slew of restrictions, Canada’s loyalty program restrictions are especially harsh.

 That doesn’t mean that loyalty programs can’t be effective in Canada though.
 In fact, as long as you understand the restrictions specific to Canada, then you can run a compliant cannabis loyalty program with ease.

 In this article, we will be talking about how to run a cannabis loyalty program in Canada.
 In this, we’ll take a look at the legal restrictions and what they restrict you from doing before jumping into a few tips to make your Canadian cannabis loyalty program a success.